 Sara Lautman is an illustrator, cartoonist, and teacher in Baltimore, MD.
-Her work has been published in The New York Times, Playboy, Mad, The Paris Review, The Awl, Catapult, and others.
+Her drawings have been published in The New York Times, Playboy, Mad, The Paris Review and others.
 She is a regular contributor to The New Yorker, where her cartoons have appeared since 2016.

 Her books and minicomics are Lying & Cursing, The Ultimate Laugh (Tinto Press), Ghost Sex, Pictures of Bananas and Funny Bugs (Birdcage Bottom), I Love You (Retrofit), The Humble Simple Thing (a collaboration with the novelist Sheila Heti), Red Clover (Atomic Books), and Types: A Consideration of Queer Elderhoods (Pressing Concern).

 She is the illustrator of Emily Danforth’s Plain, Bad Heroines (Harper Collins), a national bestseller, winner of a 2021 ALA Alex award and shortlisted as a Stonewall Honor Book.
 Her graphic novel, Jason, is available as a serial on slaut.itch.io.
-A new collection will be published by Parsifal Press in Fall 2024.
+Support Craft (Parsifal, 2024), a collection of three stories, is currently shortlisted for the Cartoon Studio Prize.

 Contact